sumitkhatritamu/sumitkhatritamu.github.io/Carbon_Nanofiber.md

 By precisely controlling the buckling parameters (such as strain, temperature, and time), we aimed to create periodic undulations in the resulting CNFs.
 <br> <br>
 <img src="assets/img/Nanocoils.jpg?raw=true" width="100%" height="100%">
 <br> <br>
+The figure above shows A) Straight fibers in alignment, with a close-up of a single fiber in the inset B) Sinusoidal fibers in alignment, with a close-up of a single fiber in the inset C) A helical fiber in alignment, with a close-up of a single fiber in the inset.
+(Note: The scale bars for the inset images are all set at 1μm)
+<br> <br>
 Wavy CNFs:
 Our experiments successfully led to the formation of wavy CNFs.